Coronavirus Pandemic Response

 - and engaged 13 children in quarantine in tree planting on Shule’s farm, resulting in more than 1,500 Eucalyptus seedlings being put in the ground.

 Throughout the lockdown, the kids received counseling and participated in various educational activities.
 Shule also purchased computers and launched our Computer Program, teaching boys basic computer skills.

 A New Normal

 As the country reopens and adapts to our new normal, Shule is making adjustments to our regular programs to meet the guidelines implemented by the Ministry of Health of Uganda.

-We continue to provide emergency medical care and quarantine small groups of boys for an extended period and are resettling those who are ready to return home.
+We will continue to provide emergency medical care and quarantine small groups of boys for an extended period of time and are resettling those who are ready to return home.

-We are working to resume our feeding and showering programs.
-And, through our outreaches, we continue to educate street-connected children on the importance of social distancing and how they can best protect themselves from contracting COVID-19.
+We will resume our feeding and showering programs.
+And, through our outreaches, we will continue to educate street-connected children on the importance of social distancing and how they can best protect themselves from contracting COVID-19.

 For the boys in Shule's Sponsorship Program, we have hired individual tutors to keep up with their studies as schools remain closed.
 The boys' goal is to be promoted to the next grade when they return to the classroom in 2021.

 How can you help?
 Your support will help our team continue these essential programs, provide critical safety measures throughout the pandemic and ensuring the street-connected children of Kampala have access to regular meals, personal hygiene, education — and ultimately, the opportunity to leave street life behind.